 In this new study, researchers aimed to further elucidate the mechanisms of sarcopenia by examining the influence of denervation in young and middle-aged mice.

-The Trending With Impact series highlights Aging publications that attract higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
+The Trending With Impact series highlights Aging publications (listed as “Aging (Albany NY)” by Medline/PubMed and “Aging-US” by Web of Science) that attract higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
 Look for future science news about the latest trending publications here, and at Aging-US.com.

 For media inquiries, please contact email@example.com.